CCBDA-UPC/Assignments-2020/Lab06.md

     7Qrhmkr8Pl353hCmoqH06zzkeHsPD+XxQN9ANL4lsBJdo8r3Z+F6SQ==
     -----END RSA PRIVATE KEY-----
     ```
-10. Attach the ELB to the ``load-balancer-sg`` security group that you are creating. open HTTP and HTTPS protocols.
+10. Attach the ELB to the ``load-balancer-sg`` security group that you are creating.
+That has open HTTP and HTTPS protocols.

 11. Create a new target group of type "Instance" and name it ``primary-apache-web-server-target`` using HTTP protocol and attach the EC2 instance named ``apache-web-server``.